adraffy/ens-normalize.js/ensip/draft.md

 This ENSIP standardizes, versions, and resolves implementation details of the Ethereum Name Service (ENS) name normalization process outlined in [ENSIP-1 § Name Syntax](https://docs.ens.domains/ens-improvement-proposals/ensip-1-ens#name-syntax).
 Since ENSIP-1 was finalized in 2016, Unicode has [evolved](https://unicode.org/history/publicationdates.html) from version 8.0.0 to 14.0.0 and incorporated many new characters, including complex emoji sequences.

 The goal of this ENSIP to standardize the exact normalization algorithm, pin an explicit Unicode version, and elucidate many implementation details and edge cases.
 This ENSIP introduces an explicit set of modifications to the existing standard to reduce visually-confusing names and improve compatibility with future Unicode updates.
-Additionally, a validation set of names is provided for implementation testing.
+Additionally, validation tests are provided for implementation testing.

-As of this ENSIP, over 780K names have been registered on mainnet.
+As of this ENSIP, one million names have been registered on mainnet.
 Great effort has been made to preserve as many names as possible while also improving future Unicode compatibility.
 Unfortunately, some registered names will become unreachable if the normalization outlined in this ENSIP is applied.

 ## Motivation

 * Since ENSIP-1, Unicode has evolved from version 8.0.0 to 14.0.0 (6 major bumps) and ENSIP does not state an explicit version number.
 * ENSIP-1 implies but does not state an explicit flavor of IDNA processing.
-* [UTS-46](https://unicode.org/reports/tr46/) is insufficient to correctly normalize emoji sequences.
+* [UTS-46](https://unicode.org/reports/tr46/) is insufficient to normalize emoji sequences.
 Correct emoji parsing is only possible with [UTS-51](https://www.unicode.org/reports/tr51/).
-* There does not exist a validation set of unormalized and normalized names.
+* Validation tests are needed to ensure implementation

 * The success of ENS has encouraged spoofing&mdash;registering a visually similar name with exotic characters&mdash;via the following techniques:
 	* Insertion of zero-width characters
+	* Using names which normalize differently between available algorithms
 	* Replacement of look-alike (confusable) characters
-	* Using names which normalize differently between available algorithms

 ## Specification

 * Normalization is the process of converting an ENS name into a canonical form.
 It either produces a result or throws an error.
 * It is idempotent:  applying normalization mutliple times produces the same result.
 * All whitespace characters (without context) are disallowed.
-For user convenience, leading and trailing whitespace can be trimmed before application.
+For user convenience, leading and trailing whitespace should be trimmed before normalization.
 * Input is processed left-to-right, first looking for emoji sequences according to [UTS-51](https://unicode.org/reports/tr51/), and then text sequences according to [UTS-46](https://unicode.org/reports/tr46/).
 * Unicode version = `14.0.0`
 * UTS-51 parsing has the following modifications: